AIM-65: Features

 Comelta assembled all the options in a single box to produce a new computer, the Comelta Drac-1.
-The first prototype used microcassetes, but definitive versions have two 8" floppy disk drives.
+The first prototype used microcassettes, but definitive versions have two 8" floppy disk drives.

-In the late 1970s, the Rockwell AIM-65, and successor System 65 became the first computers used on board a float in the Tournament of Roses Parade.
-Cal Poly Universities wrote their own animation control language to control hydraulic and motor actuators on floats for many years.
-In 2003, some of these 27-year-old computers were still in use controlling various displays and creatures at a high tech Halloween show near Alexandria, Virginia, U.S.A.
+In the late 1970s, the Rockwell AIM-65 and its successor, System 65, became the first computers used to board a float in the Tournament of Roses Parade.
+Cal Poly universities wrote their own animation control language to control hydraulic and motor actuators on floats for many years.
+In 2003, some of these 27-year-old computers were still in use, controlling various displays and creatures at a high-tech Halloween show near Alexandria, Virginia, U.S.